kwonjiye/kwonjiye/README.md

 ## 🌜 : Software Developer🙏

 ### Hi there, I'm Jiye Kwon 👋
-🔭 I’m currently working on Chungbuk education
+🔭 I’m currently working on Chungbuk education center
-🌱 I’m currently learning Java.
+🌱 I’m currently learning C++.
-👯 I’m looking to collaborate on company.
+👯 I’m looking to collaborate on manufactoring business company.
-🤔 I’m looking for help with ...
+🤔 I’m looking for help with M&A company that making screw.
 💬 Ask me about how to working QA.
-📫 How to reach me: ...
+📫 How to reach me: whojiye@naver.com
 😄 Pronouns: Good
 ⚡ Fun fact: ...